 Built in 1900, by the New York Burlee Drydock Company of Staten Island, New York as the Admiral Dewey for the Berwind White Coal Company.

-In 2012, the tug was returned to McAllister Towing where she was placed in "lay up" at Mariner's Harbor in Staten Island, New York.
+In 2012, the tug was returned to McAllister Towing and Transportation of New York, New York.
+Where she was placed in "lay up" at McAllister Towing and Transportation's yard at Mariner's Harbor in Staten Island, New York.

 In 2021, the tug was scrapped at Staten Island, New York.

 Originally powered by a single, triple expansion, compound steam engine.
 Rated at 900 horsepower, at a working pressure of 150 pounds per square inch.
 The tug was repowered after World War II, with a 1930's Fairbanks Morse diesel engine.
 That was rated at 1,900 horsepower.